eml-bin/portfolio-eml/iot-monitoring-system/README.md

 # IoT Monitoring System :computer:

 ### :package: Specifications
+- :yellow_circle: System Detail <br/>
-- :yellow_circle: Project Detail: This system was thinked for using as a tool for monitoring remotely industrial machines by them variables like (temperatures, currents, etc.), this version it's only a demonstration and contains some modules for simulate monitoring.
+This system was thinked for using as a tool for monitoring remotely industrial machines by them variables like (temperatures, currents, etc.), this version it's only a demonstration and contains some modules for simulate monitoring.

 Each service is encapsulated within a container.
 You can find more details about each service and my activities done for each service in the following table